Malabar Settlement

-Until the early 1970s, southern Malabar was primarily populated by Malayali Malabar Indians, descendants of indentured labourers from the Malabar region in Kerala, India.
+Until the early 1970s, southern Malabar was primarily populated by the descendants of indentured Malayali, Tamil (Madrasi), and Kannadiga Malabar Indians from the Malabar region on the southwestern coast of India.
 The southern part of the original settlement along Malabar Road was known locally as India.

 Malabar is a heavily residential area, with small to medium - size businesses distributed along its main thoroughfares.
 These businesses are in the main shops, food vendors and small service establishments such as tyre shops, laundries etc.

 The late 1960s and 1970s saw the establishment of a number of residential areas by private developers in the district. these were: